chengzhanhong/chengzhanhong.github.io/_posts/2025-05-02-pytorch-mnl.md

 ---

 ## Why not use an existing packages?
-In my recent work of using Graph Neural Networks (GNN) in DCM, the idea of implementing Multinomial Logit (MNL) model in PyTorch with the functionality of significance testing raises in my mind from time to time.
-Although there has been a many mature packages for MNL, including the excellent [Biogeme](https://biogeme.epfl.ch/), [Apollo](https://www.apollochoicemodelling.com/), [PyLogit](https://github.com/timothyb0912/pylogit), and [Choice-Learn](https://github.com/artefactory/choice-learn), a minimalistic implementation of MNL in PyTorch is still useful for **educational purposes** and for those who want to **keep a consistent data structure and workflow in PyTorch**.
-In addition, I found doing it from scratch is not much more difficult than adapting to a new packages, because PyTorch has resolved the most difficult part of automatic differentiation.
+In my recent work on using graph neural networks (GNN) in DCM, the idea of implementing the multinomial logit (MNL) model in PyTorch with the functionality of significance testing has arisen from time to time.
+Although there have been many mature packages for MNL, including the excellent [Biogeme](https://biogeme.epfl.ch/), [Apollo](https://www.apollochoicemodelling.com/), [PyLogit](https://github.com/timothyb0912/pylogit), and [Choice-Learn](https://github.com/artefactory/choice-learn), a minimalistic implementation of MNL in PyTorch is still useful for educational purposes and for those who want to keep a consistent data structure and workflow in PyTorch.
+In addition, I found that doing it from scratch is not much more difficult than adapting to a new package, because PyTorch has resolved the most difficult part of automatic differentiation.

 In this post, I will use PyTorch to replicate the [Swissmetro example](https://biogeme.epfl.ch/sphinx/auto_examples/swissmetro/plot_b01logit.html#sphx-glr-auto-examples-swissmetro-plot-b01logit-py) in Biogeme[^1].
-Next, is some theory and code for significance testing of coefficients.
-Lastly, I will provide an plug-and-go module for significance test in MNL and other regression models estimated by maximum likelihood estimation (MLE).
+Next, some theory and code for the significance testing of coefficients.
+Lastly, I will provide a plug-and-play module for significance tests in MNL and other regression models estimated by maximum likelihood estimation (MLE).

 ## Load Swissmetro dataset
 Load the [Swissmetro dataset](https://transp-or.epfl.ch/pythonbiogeme/examples/swissmetro/swissmetro.pdf), where the participants were asked to choose between Swissmetro, train, and car.